tinashezharare/invoice-ninja-install--script/README.md

 # Prerequisites
 1) Install LAMP server: https://github.com/tinashezharare/lamp-for-ubuntu .
-2) Create database user using the steps shown in install-invoice-ninja.sql(Edit username and password to match your needs.)
+2) Create database user using the steps shown in "invoice-ninja.sql" (Edit username and password to match your needs.)

 # Installation
 - Run the install.sh file.